anthonymashford/anthonymashford.github.io/_posts/2025-01-14-TF-ANF-Backup.md

 ## Creating a Backup Vault

-The next code snippet will create and ANF backup Vault to store your backups and attached it to an ANF account.
+The next code snippet will create an ANF Backup Vault to store your backups and attached it to our ANF account.

 ~~~Terraform
 resource "azurerm_netapp_backup_vault" "anf-backup-vault" {